ettousyjamal/ettousyjamal/README.md

 <div align="justify">

-🌟 I'm **Jamal ET-TOUSY**, the Founder and CEO of **Yanecode Digital**, a cutting-edge technology company specializing in digital transformation and innovation.
-With a deep passion for **Artificial Intelligence** and the **Internet of Things**, I lead research initiatives that push the boundaries of what's possible in the digital realm.
+🌟 I'm **Jamal ET-TOUSY**, the Founder and CEO of **Yanecode Digital**, specializing in **Artificial Intelligence** and **Internet of Things** research and development.
+My expertise lies at the intersection of AI and IoT, where I explore innovative solutions that connect intelligent systems with the physical world.

-💡 My work focuses on creating technology that doesn't just solve problems—it transforms industries and improves lives.
-Through Yanecode Digital, we deliver innovative solutions that help businesses navigate the digital landscape, leveraging the latest advancements in AI and IoT.
+🔬 **Current Research Focus:** I'm actively researching **OneM2M** (One Machine-to-Machine), the global standard for IoT interoperability and M2M communications.
+My work focuses on developing standardized frameworks that enable seamless communication between IoT devices and platforms, advancing the future of connected systems.

+💡 Through **AI-powered IoT solutions**, I create intelligent, interconnected systems that transform how devices communicate, learn, and adapt.
+My research combines machine learning algorithms with IoT architectures to build smarter, more efficient automated systems.

 </div>